DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

 2.0](http://apigee.com/docs/api-services/content/oauth-introduction).

-### Modify the API Product to include the new API Proxy
+### Modify the API Product to Include the New API Proxy

 1. Navigate to the API Products page in the Edge UI, then select *your* API Product.